Virus fakery: my conversation with a White House policy analyst

 I first realized this in 1987.
 I was writing my book, AIDS INC., Scandal of the Century.

 Robert Gallo, who claimed he had found the cause of AIDS, hadn’t done proper work.
-From everything I read, he had discovered HIV in 35 to 60 percent of AIDS patients he had studied.
+From everything I read, he claimed to have discovered HIV in a low percentage of AIDS patients he had studied.

 He should have been able to isolate HIV in virtually every patient.